logicalclocks/hops-docs/docs/user_guide/tensorflow/hops.rst

     hdfs.project_path()

-To perform logging, the ``hdfs.log(string)`` method is used.
+To write log entries, the ``hdfs.log(string)`` method is used.
 It will write the string to a specific logfile for each experiment.
 The logfiles are stored in the same directory as your TensorBoard events, namely in /Logs/TensorFlow/{appId}/{runId}.
+Keep in mind that this is a separate log from the one shown in the Spark UI in Jupyter, which is simply the stdout and stderr of the running job.

 ::